Julius Chan: Prime minister

-He succeeded Prime Minister Paias Wingti in August 1994 and took office on the dual platform of national security and appropriate economic management.
-In 1997, the Chan government's multimillion-dollar contract with Sandline International, a mercenary organization, to counter separatist guerrilla warfare on Bougainville caused the Sandline affair, with immense public protests and a 10-day mutiny by the underpaid national army.
-On 25 March 1997, during an inquiry that started on 21 March that caused five ministers to resign, the Parliament defeated a motion calling on Chan to resign (59-38).
+On 25 March 1997, during an inquiry that started on 21 March that caused five ministers to resign, the Parliament defeated a motion calling on Chan to resign (59–38).
 However, the next day, Chan and two ministers chose to step down, and John Giheno, a member of Chan's party, became acting prime minister a day later.
 He regained the position on 2 June 1997, shortly before the national elections.
 Chan was defeated in the national election in June 1997 and was succeeded as prime minister by Bill Skate on 22 July 1997.
+Chan was later acquitted on corruption charges relating to the Sandline affair.
 He remained out of Parliament until winning the New Ireland Provincial seat in the June–July 2007 election.